aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 The `beacon key id` MUST be passed to the configured `KeyStore`'s `GetBeaconKey` operation.
 If `GetBeaconKey` fails get beacon key MUST fail.

+If using a `Shared` cache across multiple [Beacon Key Sources](#beacon-key-source), different [Beacon Key Sources](#beacon-key-source) having the same `beaconKey` can have different TTLs.
+In such a case, the expiry time in the cache is set according to the [Beacon Key Source](#beacon-key-source) that populated the cache.
+There MUST be a check (cacheEntryWithinLimits) to make sure that for the cache entry found, who's TTL has NOT expired, `time.now() - cacheEntryCreationTime <= ttlSeconds` is true and valid for TTL of the [Beacon Key Source](#beacon-key-source) getting the cache entry.
+If this is NOT true, then we MUST treat the cache entry as expired.

 For every [standard beacons](beacons.md#standard-beacon-initialization), an HMAC key MUST be generated in accordance with [HMAC Key Generation](#hmac-key-generation).